Skip to main content

 Titanic bow

-Titanic’s length from one side to the other measured 92.5 feet.
-Modern cruise ships are typically around 120 feet today, which is about 22% bigger than Titanic.
-Wonder of the Seas is an astonishing 210 feet wide and clocking in at more than double the width of Titanic.
+Titanic’s length from one side to the other measured just 92.5 feet.
+Icon of the Seas, at her widest, is an astonishing 219 feet wide and clocks in at more than double the width of Titanic.

 Titanic’s height is where she really starts to show her age in comparison to modern shipyard engineering.
-When it comes to Titanic’s height, she was nearly 104 feet tall with only 9 passenger decks.
+When it comes to Titanic’s height, she was nearly 104 feet tall, with only 9 passenger decks.

 Modern cruise ships are double that size, averaging around 190 feet tall with 12-14 passenger decks.
-The largest cruise ship in the world is 235 feet tall with 18 passenger decks, which is double the number of decks that Titanic had.
+The largest cruise ship in the world is 235 feet tall with 18 passenger decks, which is double the number of decks that Titanic had!

-Because of engineering limitations at the time, Titanic had to be built in one piece, which limited the overall height of the ship.
-Today, cruise ships are built in smaller sections and loaded onto large cranes.
+Today, cruise ships are built in smaller sections like LEGOS and loaded onto large cranes.
 These chunks are pieced together one by one, which allows the engineering process to be much faster than traditional building methods.

 Image